 What Do You Do if You Get Sprayed?

 If you or your dog gets sprayed by a skunk, be prepared to do some work.
 Some people swear by tomato juice, but you may need something even stronger to neutralize the odor.
 You should flush your eyes or your dog’s eyes if the musk got that close.
 Use tepid water or an eyewash if you’re experiencing redness or tearing.
 Your eyes may be sensitive for a while after a skunk spray.
 A good natural remover is:

 - 2 teaspoons liquid dish soap, Dawn or something similar

 Mix these ingredients in a large container.
 It will fizz.
 Work the solution into the hair.
 Leave it on for a few minutes, but don’t get it near the eyes or mouth.

 You can also find organic shampoos and odor-remover products at the store.
 You can use it on your hair and clothes, too.
 You may need to repeat the treatment multiple times, depending on how heavy the oil was sprayed.
 Don’t use bleach or mix it with other products.

 How Can You Keep Skunks Away From Your Home?

 Motion sensors or sprinklers that turn on at night are often enough to keep skunks from moving into or near your home.
-Professional humane wildlife prevention Houston is highly recommended because it can be difficult to tell a diseased skunk from one that isn’t.
+Professional humane wildlife prevention Oshawa is highly recommended because it can be difficult to tell a diseased skunk from one that isn’t.